-The act of doing this helps you to think about something else, something that’s not negative or anxiety inducing.
-It’s a nice and easy technique to use in a moment where you need a quick breather and to gain a fresh perspective.
+The act of doing this helps you to think about something else, something that’s not negative or anxiety-inducing.
+It’s a nice and easy technique to use in a moment when you need a quick breather and to gain a fresh perspective.

 During especially busy times when we need to bring our A-game it’s important to make time for yourself.
 Do this by taking 5 or 10 minutes out of your day to meditate and practise some mindful breathing.
 You can either do this on your own or together as a family – there is no right or wrong way to do it.

 Start by seating yourself somewhere comfortable.
 Loosely place your hands on the backs of your legs so that your palms are facing upwards to the sky.
 Close your eyes and focus on your breathing.
 Breathe in and out, in and out.
 Notice the pauses in your breath as you do so.
 Notice how it makes your body feel as you inhale and exhale slowly and deeply.
 The sounds your body makes as you do so.
 Repeat this until your time is up or you feel more rested and tranquil.

 This exercise is all about noticing the rhythm of your breathing patterns and in breathing deeply so that you can activate the parasympathetic nervous system to release calming hormones into the body.

 NAME IT TO TAME IT

 Whilst mindful techniques can help in combating stress, so too can positive thinking and psychology.